-10 Or 1 Occupational Education credit, as defined in WAC 180-51-067.
+&lt;sup>10 Or 1 Occupational Education credit, as defined in WAC 180-51-067.

-11 Or 1 Occupational Education credit, as defined in WAC 180-51-067.
+&lt;sup>11 Or 1 Occupational Education credit, as defined in WAC 180-51-067.

-12 PPR= Personalized Pathway Requirement are related courses that lead to a specific post high school career or educational outcome chosen by the student based on the student's interests and High School and Beyond Plan, that may include Career and Technical Education, and are intended to provide a focus for the student's learning.
+PPR= Personalized Pathway Requirement are related courses that lead to a specific post high school career or educational outcome chosen by the student based on the student's interests and High School and Beyond Plan, that may include Career and Technical Education, and are intended to provide a focus for the student's learning.

-- 3. Complete a Culminating Project: During the course of their high school career each student will complete a culminating project.
-The project will demonstrate the student's ability to think analytically, logically and creatively and to integrate experience and knowledge to form reasoned judgments and solve problems.
-The project will also have a connection to the world of work in that it will demonstrate that the student understands the importance of work and how performance, effort, and decisions directly affect future career and educational opportunities; - 4.
-Complete math requirements: one end-of-course assessment (either Algebra 1 or Geometry or their integrated math equivalents) or state-approved alternative.
-Students in the classes of 2015, 2016, 2017, and 2018 must pass one end of course assessments (Algebra I or Geometry or an integrated math equivalent); or, beginning spring 2015, New Algebra/Integrated Math 1 EOC Exit Exam or NEW Geometry/Integrated Math 2 EOC Exit Exam or New 11th Grade Smarter Balanced Comprehensive Math Test or a state-approve alternative.
-Students in the class of 2019 and beyond must pass the 11th Grade Smarter Balanced Comprehensive Math Test and - 5.
-Complete science requirements: Students in the classes of 2015 and beyond, 2016, 2017 and 2018 must pass the biology end-of-course assessment or a state-approved alternative. - B. Students, in the Class of 2013 through 2018 and beyond, must complete mathematics courses in one of the following progressive sequences. - a.
+Geometry/Integrated Math 2 EOC Exit Exam or New 11th Grade Smarter Balanced Comprehensive Math Test or a state-approve alternative.
+Students in the class of 2019 and beyond must pass the 11th Grade Smarter Balanced Comprehensive Math Test and

+- 5. Complete science requirements: Students in the classes of 2015 and beyond must pass the biology end-of-course assessment or a state-approved alternative. - B. Students, in the Class of 2013 through 2018, must complete mathematics courses in one of the following progressive sequences. - a.
 Algebra I, Geometry, and Algebra II; or - b.
 Integrated Mathematics I, Integrated Mathematics II, and Integrated Mathematics III; or - c.
 Any combination of (a) and (b) in progressive sequence.